Too Much AI on Pinterest? Here’s the Fix

 More details are available in the Pinterest Help Center.

-👉 What do you think: Are Pinterest’s new Gen AI labels a smart move against fake images and AI overload?
-Do they actually help in your day-to-day as a social media manager?
+What’s your take?
+Are Pinterest’s Gen AI labels a smart move against fake images and AI overload?
+Do they actually help in your day-to-day?

 PS: Did you know Pinterest is a powerful SEO tool?
 Here are some smart tips to level up your strategy: